Skip to Content

 Should I use my lip scrub every day?

 I know it’s tempting, but applying lip scrub can actually do the opposite of what you’re wanting.
-It can cause your lips to dry out.
+Too much can cause your lips to dry out.
 So use it no more than 2-3 times a week and slather on the natural lip balm in between.

 Lip scrubs are a fantastic way to pamper yourself.
 There are also other scrubs that will help your face and skin.
 If you missed my article on Face Scrub, please check it out!